ColderBear/LinkTracker/README.md

-This is a simple Chrome extension app called Linktracker, user are able to save their favorite links and delete the links in this extension.
+This is a Chrome extension app called Linktracker, user are able to save their favorite links and delete the links in this extension.

 Highlight Features and technical skills applied: